cookiecutter/cookiecutter/docs/advanced/user_config.rst

   use Cookiecutter with a repo argument.
 * replay_dir: Directory where Cookiecutter dumps context data to, which you can fetch later on when using the :ref:`replay feature <replay-feature>`.
+* output_dir:  Directory that Cookiecutter uses as the default output_dir.
 * abbreviations: A list of abbreviations for cookiecutters.
 Abbreviations can be simple aliases for a repo name, or can be used as a prefix, in the form `abbr:suffix`.
 Any suffix will be inserted into the expansion in place of